 We need not look far for proof of this.
 It is a familiar fact that every progressive, radical, and revolutionary movement within the past hundred years has been inspired, mentally and spiritually, by the efforts of the finest element of the intellectual classes.
 The initiators and organizers of the revolutionary movement in Russia, for instance, dating back a century, were intellectuals, men and women of non-proletarian origin and station.
 Nor was their love of freedom merely theoretical.
 Literally thousands of them consecrated their knowledge and experience, and dedicated their lives, to the service of the masses.
 Not a land exists but where such noble men and women have testified to their solidarity with the disinherited by exposing themselves to the wrath and persecution of their own class and joining hands with the downtrodden.
 Recent history, as well as the past, is full of such examples.
-Who were the Garibaldis, the Kossuths, the Liebknechts, Rosa Luxemburgs, the Landauers, the Lenins, experience learn the best way.
-The revolution is at the same time the opportunity and justification for it.
-I am not attempting to prophesy what this or that country is going to do, what particular course it will follow.
-Nor do I presume to dictate to the future, to prescribe its mode of conduct.
-My purpose is to suggest, in broad outline, the principles which must animate the revolution, the general lines of action it should follow if it is to accomplish its aim - the reconstruction of society on a foundation of freedom and equality.
+Who were the Garibaldis, the Kossuths, the Liebknechts, Rosa Luxemburgs, the Landauers, the Lenins, and Trotskys but intellectuals of the middle classes who gave themselves to the proletariat?
+The history of every country and of every revolution shines with their unselfish devotion to liberty and labor.